-Should You Be Manufacturing Your Product in China or India?
-5 Things to Help You Decide
+Product Sourcing from China vs India – 5 Things to Help You Decide

 China and India have very different strengths and weaknesses.
-Here are the key differences Amazon sellers will find when sourcing from these countries.
+Here are the key differences Amazon sellers will find when deciding on product coursing from China vs. India.

 While China focuses on large-scale mass production of products, India has the artisanship to create unique handcrafted products.

-There are a large number of big enterprises in India, and these are mostly in industries such as:
+There are many big enterprises in India, and these are mostly in industries such as:

 - Electronic components